The Limitations of PLM Software

 6. Resistant company culture requires education and training

 Perhaps the biggest issue is the sheer enormity of resources required for deploying a complex PLM system.
 Much of the hesitation to PLM lies in a company’s culture.
 This can only be changed by educating companies to the value of PLM as an approach, and by providing training to users once the software has been rolled out.
 In addition to training, organizations need to ensure that the right supplemental tools are in place for optimal workflows.
 My friend and colleague Don Haupt, the retired technical steward of PLM and engineering systems at Caterpillar, has this to say about implementing PLM:

 “Adopting PLM as a business strategy, and making the necessary process changes and technology implementations is not a trivial matter.
 It takes a significant investment in both time and money, even if you’re starting with a mostly ‘clean sheet of paper.’
 The return on the investment can be substantial, but the short-term focus and immediate returns expected in today’s business climate often stop a PLM implementation before it even gets started.”

 The momentum created by Industry 4.0 exposes that the industry’s expectations for PLM are misleading.
 Although the industry hoped for a tool that would streamline the process and resolve problems, PLM software alone simply can’t fix it.
 Not all hope is lost – this opens up a unique opportunity for organizations to examine other symbiotic solutions in their product development philosophy that lie beyond the realm of PLM software.

 The last three blogs provide understanding of the current atmosphere surrounding PLM as a software and a business approach.
 This will provide a strong foundation in discussing the future of Industry 4.0.
-In the next two blogs, I will address what future smart manufacturing will look like once companies embrace a PLM approach rather than viewing it as a singular software solution.
+In the next blog, I will address what the future of smart manufacturing will look like once companies embrace a PLM approach rather than viewing it as a singular software solution.